 Timing and Structure

 Michaelmas term.
 14 lectures (includes one example class).
 Assessment: 100% exam.
-Note: First two lectures are ONLINE. check timetable in Moodle.
+Lectures will be in person.
+Check timetable in Moodle.

 3B3 & 3B5 useful

 - provide an introduction to the world of modern power semiconductor devices, and their applications in the electronics Industry.

 - cover material specific to power semiconductor devices not covered in other modules in semiconductors.

 As specific objectives, by the end of the course students should be able to:

 - understand how the design of power semiconductor devices takes account of high voltage and currents